 Advisor: Dr. Sara Rathburn

 Broadly, my research interests are catchment scale transport dynamics and the fate and transport of sediment in the landscape.
-I am interested in understanding the influence of change on fluvial systems, especially as it relates to human activity, and how the past change can propagate through time and space.
+I am interested in understanding the influence of disturbance on fluvial systems, especially as it relates to human activity, and how past and present disturbances can propagate through time and space.

 When I’m not lumbering through rivers trying (and failing) to not fall in, I like to read, ski, hike and climb, and look at cute pictures of cats on the Internet.

 Current Research: Floodplain Forest Establishment and Legacy Sediment within the Yampa River Basin, Northern Colorado

 The Yampa River is the last largely unregulated major tributary in the Colorado River system.
 For its final 70 km, the Yampa flows through Dinosaur National Monument, an area of major conservation importance in northern Colorado.
 Today the floodplain forest in Dinosaur is composed largely of cottonwood trees, which create diverse ecosystems that provide essential ecological and human benefits disproportionate to their size.

 Cottonwood floodplain forests are disturbance-driven ecosystems whose establishment is dependent on channel change induced by sediment-laden floods.
 Across the Colorado River Basin, these forests are declining as dam-induced regulation alters hydrologic regimes and impounds sediment.
 Additional disconnects between upstream and downstream land and water management, as well as a gap in understanding of the importance of sediment derived from headwater erosion for downstream ecosystem management, put downstream riparian forests at further risk.